Ivan Lendl

+Ivan Lendl ([ˈɪvan ˈlɛndl̩]; born March 7, 1960) is a Czech and American former professional tennis player and coach.
+Widely regarded as one of the greatest tennis players of all time, he was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP) for 270 weeks (fourth-most of all time), and finished as the year-end No. 1 four times.
+Lendl won 94 career singles titles, including eight majors (three each at the French Open and US Open, and two at the Australian Open) and seven year-end championships.
+He was runner-up at a further eleven majors.
+His total of 19 Grand Slam men's singles finals has only been surpassed by Novak Djokovic, Roger Federer, and Rafael Nadal.
+Lendl contested a record eight consecutive US Open finals.

 Lendl is the only man in professional tennis history to have a match winning percentage of over 90% in five different years (1982, 1985, 1986, 1987, and 1989).
-He also had a comfortable head-to-head winning record against his biggest rivals, which translates to a 22–13 record (4–3 in major matches) against Jimmy Connors and a 21–15 record (7–3 in major matches) against John McEnroe.

-Lendl's dominance of his era was the most evident at the year-end championships, which feature the eight best-ranked singles players.
-He holds a win–loss record at the event of 39–10, having contested the final nine consecutive times, a record.
+He leads the head-to-head against his two biggest rivals, with a 22–13 record against Jimmy Connors and a 21–15 record against John McEnroe.
+Lendl's dominance of his era was most evident at the year-end championships, where he holds a win–loss record of 39–10 and contested the final a record nine consecutive times.

 Commonly referred to as the 'Father Of Modern Tennis' and 'The Father Of The Inside-Out Forehand', Lendl pioneered a new style of tennis; his game was built around his forehand, hit hard and with a heavy topspin, and his success is cited as a primary influence in popularizing the now-common playing style of aggressive baseline power tennis.
-After retirement, he became a tennis coach for several players; in particular, he helped Andy Murray win three major titles and reach the world No. 1 ranking.
+After retirement, he became a tennis coach for several players; in particular, he helped Andy Murray win three majors and reach the world No. 1 ranking.

-Tennis career

-Early life and career
+Early life

 Lendl was born into a tennis family in Ostrava, Czechoslovakia (now the Czech Republic).
-His parents were top players in Czechoslovakia, and his mother Olga, born Jeništová, was at one point ranked the no. 2 female player in the country.
+He was the only child of Jiří, a lawyer and former tennis player who was ranked number 15 in Czechoslovakia, and Olga, born Jeništová, who was at one point ranked the number 2 female player in the country.
+He began playing at the age of three (initially using a paddle to hit a ball against a wall before progressing to play with his father).
+By the age of 14 he defeated his mother.

 Lendl first came to the tennis world's attention as a junior player.
-In 1978, he won the boys' singles titles at both the French Open and Wimbledon and was the world No. 1 ranked junior player.
+In 1978, he won the boys' singles titles at the Italian Open, French Open, and Wimbledon and was the world No. 1-ranked junior player.